tonybolanyo/kc-nodepop/README.md

-# Nodepop
+# Nodepop reference

-KeepCoding Web3 Node module
+**Nodepop** is a test project to try a simple API for a Wallapop like application backend.

 ## Configure project